Blurring the Edges: Critical reception

 Stephen Thomas Erlewine of AllMusic compared Brooks to Alanis Morissette, stating that "Blurring the Edges isn't necessarily a bad album -- Brooks is a competent melodicist and her lyrics are occasionally promising -- yet it isn't a distinctive one."
 Steven Mirkin of Entertainment Weekly similarly noted that the album touches on familiar material, specifically comparing it to Sheryl Crow's Tuesday Night Music Club (1993).
 However, Mirkin went on to praise the album as "leavened with hooks and humor and a refreshing, unself-conscious swagger."
 In a more critical review, Paul Verna of Billboard referred to Brooks as an Alanis Morissette imitator, commenting that "[Brooks'] ample writing and performing talents are underserved by her tendency to follow rather than lead."
+Johnny Cigarrettes of the NME said that "there's no real bile or bite to the lyrics, nor any great wit or emotional penetration.
+So it's easy-listening, good-time, bad-time angst rock lite."

 Mala Mortensa of Alternative Press noted "Bitch" as a highlight from the album.
 She further discussed the album's influence, stating, "[t]he alt-rock showcase was a stunning showcase of the 'bad bitch' mentality that largely defines the alternative scene.
 No doubt, [Brooks'] fiery energy has inspired many aspiring women to date."